 Python has many libraries for web scraping that are easy to use and well-documented.
 That doesn’t mean that other programming languages have bad documentation or anything else, but Python gives you more flexibility.

-With all this, you get great community support and tons of forums to solve any issue you might face in your Python journey.
+With all this, you get great community support and many forums to solve any issue you might face in your Python journey.

 When you are extracting data from the web then starting with Python will help you collect data in no time and it will also boost your confidence especially if you are a beginner.